Blackfriars Hall

 Blackfriars Hall is a Roman Catholic permanent private hall of the University of Oxford.
-Unlike a college, a hall is owned and governed by an outside institution (in this case, the resident community of the Priory of the Holy Spirit and the English Province of the Order of Preachers) and not by its fellows.
+Unlike a college, a hall is owned and governed by an outside institution (in this case, the English Province of the Order of Preachers) and not by its fellows or independent trustees.
 Although historically a centre for the study of theology and philosophy informed by the intellectual tradition of St Thomas Aquinas, it now admits men and women of any faith to a wide range of postgraduate degree programmes in the humanities and social sciences.
 The current Regent of Blackfriars is Fr.
 John O'Connor, O.P.

 Overview

-Blackfriars Hall is the home of a number of other institutes including, the Las Casas Institute on ethics, governance and social justice.
+Blackfriars Hall is the home of a number of research institutes, most notably, the Las Casas Institute on ethics, governance and social justice.
 Launched in November 2008, the institute contributes to the hall's founding vision to be a centre of the social as well as the sacred sciences.
-Its founding director (from October 2008 to January 2011) was Francis Davis; As of 2022 the director is Richard Finn.
+Its founding director (from October 2008 to January 2011) was Francis Davis; As of 2026 the director is the Hon.
+Hugo John Robertson Slim (younger son of the 2nd Viscount Slim.

-The Aquinas Institute was established in 2004 under the directorship of Fergus Kerr.
+The Aquinas Institute was established in 2004 under the directorship of the late Fergus Kerr OP.
 It aims to foster study of St Thomas at Oxford through seminars, conferences, summer schools and programmes.
 Patrons of the institute include John Haldane, Alasdair MacIntyre and Eleonore Stump.

+A Centre for Theology and the Performing Arts was launched in 2026.

 Profile

 Blackfriars Hall describes itself as "small, friendly and welcoming environment for intellectual encounter".
 Blackfriars is unique in the Oxford environment for its smallness and specialist focus.
 The Hall is growing smaller as enrolment has fallen from 55 in 2022 to 20 in 2024.
-This allows the friars to provide a personal service where "students are known by name, not only by other students, but also by the staff."
+As a result, student numbers fell from 86 in 2024 to 50 in 2025.
+Blackfriars claims that this allows the friars to provide a personal service where "students are known by name, not only by other students, but also by the staff."

 In response to a 2022 Freedom of Information Request the Hall reported that it has no full-time employees.